Stam (film)

 Stam (lit.
 'The Tree') is a 2020 South African Afrikaans-language thriller film written and directed by Louw Venter.
 The film stars Inge Beckmann, Gideon Lombard, Tarryn Wyngaard and Niza Jay in the lead roles.
-It was screened in few film festivals.
+It was screened in a few film festivals.
 The film also won the Best South African film award at the 2020 Durban International Film Festival.

 Plot

-The story deals with the unpredictable sequence around interconnected lives of vastly differentiated characters over of the course of few hours in Cape Town and explores a wide range of associations that go far beyond gender, race and social background.
+The story deals with the unpredictable sequence around interconnected lives of vastly varied characters over of the course of a few hours in Cape Town and explores a wide range of associations that go far beyond gender, race and social background.